SHELLQs-JWST perspective on the intrinsic mass relation between supermassive black holes and their host galaxies at z >

 Based on our best understanding of the data and selection effects, we find that the intrinsic mass relation between SMBHs and their stellar mass is unlikely to be elevated much above the local mass relation.
 Rather, observational selection effects and measurement uncertainties result in the observed offsets seen in the \MBH--\MS plane.
 Based on a fixed slope in the mass relation, the intrinsic relation at $z>6$ is consistent with the local relation of \citet{Greene2020} which may indicate a scenario where SMBHs and the total stellar mass of their host galaxies grow in tandem.

-Interestingly, the dispersion ($0.80_{-0.28}^{+0.23}$\,dex) in the mass relation at $z>6$ is higher than the local value ($\sim$0.3--0.4\,dex).
+Interestingly, the dispersion ($0.80_{-0.28}^{+0.23}$\,dex) in the mass relation at $z>6$ is higher than the local value ($\sim$0.3--0.4\,dex) of their likely more massive descendants.
 Evolution in the dispersion has not been seen in studies at lower redshifts, particularly based on a large SDSS quasar sample at $z<1$ with Subaru's Hyper Suprime-Cam ($\sigma=0.25_{-0.04}^{+0.03}$ dex; \citealt{Li2021mass}) and AGN at $1\lesssim z <\lesssim2$ with JWST ($\sigma=0.38_{-0.09}^{+0.12}$ dex; \citealt{Tanaka2024}).
 This new result may support a non-causal connection between galaxies and their supermassive black holes, i.e., a natural outcome of cosmic averaging due to mergers \citep{Jahnke2011}.
-We recognize that the dispersion in mass relations is dependent on galaxy type thus these conclusions depend on the choice of the local samples employed.
+However, there is uncertainty on the level of scatter (along with the normalization) due a degeneracy with the active fraction, which requires better constraints.
+Furthermore, we recognize that the dispersion in mass relations is dependent on galaxy type thus these conclusions depend on the choice of the local samples employed.